Hanie-Yekta/MobileCarWash/README.md

 <br>

 ## Features

 ### 1. Customer Features

-+ **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.
+- **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.

-+ **Book Services**: Choose the desired car wash service, select the car type, and provide the location and time.
+- **Book Services**: Choose the desired car wash service, select the car type, and provide the location and time.

-+ **Track Order Status**: View the progress of booked services in real-time.
+- **Track Order Status**: View the progress of booked services in real-time.

-+ **Leave Feedback**: Submit comments and ratings for completed services.
+- **Leave Feedback**: Submit comments and ratings for completed services.

 ### 2. Worker Features

-+ **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.
+- **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.

-+ **View Assigned Services**: Access a list of services assigned to the worker.
+- **View Assigned Services**: Access a list of services assigned to the worker.

-+ **Manage Jobs**: Update the status of jobs (e.g., "In Progress," "Finished") or cancel them if necessary.
+- **Manage Jobs**: Update the status of jobs (e.g., "In Progress," "Finished") or cancel them if necessary.

-+ **View Comments**: Review feedback and ratings provided by customers for completed services.
+- **View Comments**: Review feedback and ratings provided by customers for completed services.

 ### 3. Admin Features

-+ **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.
+- **User Registration and Login**: Securely register and log in to the system using JWT-based authentication.

-+ **Service Management**: View all requested services and assign them to available workers.
+- **Service Management**: View all requested services and assign them to available workers.

-+ **Generate Reports**: View active users and workers.
+- **Generate Reports**: View active users and workers.

 <br>

 ## Team Members

-+ Front-End: <a href="https://github.com/parnazalagheband">Parnaz Alagheband</a>
+- Front-End: <a href="https://github.com/parnazalagheband">Parnaz Alagheband</a>
-+ Back-End: <a href="https://github.com/Hanie-Yekta">Hanie Yekta</a>
+- Back-End: <a href="https://github.com/Hanie-Yekta">Hanie Yekta</a>

 <br>

 ## Technology Stack

-+ Backend: Django, Django REST Framework
+- Backend: Django, Django REST Framework
+- Frontend: Vue.js, Vite, axios, sass, bem
+- Store library: pinia
+- Map library: leaflet
-+ Database: sqlite
+- Database: sqlite
-+ Authentication: JWT
+- Authentication: JWT

 <br>

 ## Installation

 1. **Clone the repository**:

 ```
 git clone https://github.com/Hanie-Yekta/MobileCarWash.git
 ```